gregmmxix/Getting-and-Cleaning-Data-course-assignment/README.md

 ## PURPOSE REPOSITORY ##
 Repository is created as part of "Peer-graded Assignment" for Coursera "Getting and Cleaning Data Course".

-Goal of the assignment is to provide tidy data and accompamying materials for it (ReadMe, Codebook, R script used for data transformations).
+Goal of the assignment is to provide tidy data and accompanying materials for it (ReadMe, Codebook, R script used for data transformations).

 As per assignment requirements final tidy data set is prepared by transforming original data set "Human Activity Recognition Using Smartphones Data Set" by following transformation guidelines:
-  *merge original data sets into one data set; *extracts the measurements on the mean and standard deviation; *puts descriptive activity names and appropriate variable names;
+* merge original data sets into one data set;
+* extracts the measurements on the mean and standard deviation;
+* puts descriptive activity names and appropriate variable names;
-  *creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Detailed transformation information is provided in the codebook.